 The best moments in our lives are not the passive, receptive, relaxing times… The best moments usually occur when a person’s body or mind is stretched to its limits in a voluntary effort to accomplish something difficult and worthwhile.

 It is meaning and purpose that extract the best moments in your life.
-This taps into a fundamental truth that Life Leaders know very well and, unfortunately, many dismiss or ignore:
+This taps into a fundamental truth that successful people know very well and, unfortunately, many dismiss or ignore:

 You determine the meaning of your life.

 Not anyone else.
 Not your mother, your father, your partner, your boss, your best friend.
 Only you.